 Plumbing and electrical wiring are the two most satisfying things for me to do.
 I've no idea why, but I know I'm not alone in my strangeness.
 Long ago, when I was trying to figure out what I wanted to do when I grew up (something I never actually did), I thought about being an electrician and/or plumber.
 Two things kept me from taking the plunge: the cost of insurance, and having to deal with the general public.

 Long before groundbreaking, I was busily designing the system on virtual paper.
-For instance, from the beginning I wanted to install an on-demand water heater in the bathroom adjacent to the shower.
-Later I realized that a second, smaller unit located under the kitchen sink would improve efficiency, since the kitchen is on the opposite side of the house from the bathroom; one of the smallest units would satisfy the hot water needs for the kitchen.
+For instance, from the beginning I'd planned to install an on-demand water heater in the bathroom adjacent to the shower.
+Later I realized that a second, much smaller unit located under the kitchen sink would improve efficiency, since the kitchen is on the opposite side of the house.

 I spent weeks researching electric on-demand water heaters, and I learned that performance and reliability varied considerably between different manufacturers, so I dug and dug until I found what were considered the best units on the market.
 Interestingly, they weren't the most costly, and they came from Germany, for what it's worth.